PHart3/2-groups-agda/README.md

 have lots of available RAM.

-We have found that type-checking directly on a MacOS with an M1 chip is much faster (see `Final/README.md`).
+We have found that type-checking directly on a MacOS with an M1 chip is much faster (but still intensive).
+See `Final/README.md` for relevant details.

 **Important:** Comment out the final two imports in `Final/Final-thms` to reduce the type-checking by over an hour.
-Doing so will check all relevant type equivalences but not the biequivalence.
+Doing so will check all relevant type equivalences but not the biadjoint biequivalence.

 ## Acknowledgement